lishogi-org/api/example/oauth-personal-token/README.md

-# Lishogi OAuth API with a personal token
+# Lichess OAuth API with a personal token

 You can make OAuth requests without going through the authorization code flow.